Frequently asked questionsto the copyright information desk

 Yes, when you share your presentation in the LMS, you must reference the source of every image.
 You can do so on every slide, or list the sources on a separate slide.
 For additional information, please consult the section on the ‘Easy Access agreement’, Mandatory Source Reference!

-There are various online resources that provide images and illustrations at no costs and that can be used without restrictions.
-Take a look at the Open Content section for examples.
+There are various online resources that provide images and illustrations at no cost and that can be used without restrictions (source reference is mandatory for the LMS).
+Take a look at the ‘Open Content’ section for examples.

 Yes, but you must adhere to the regulation.
 You cannot use more than 25 images from the same work without the author’s permission.
 You must reference the sources of the images.
 The book may have been bought by a student, but that is exclusive of the right to distribute it.
 For additional information, please consult the section on the ‘Easy Access agreement’.